fragrenier/oracle/README.md

 Previous or new PSU patches should work without many changes.
 11.2.0.3.4, 11.2.0.3.7, 11.2.0.3.8 and 11.2.0.3.10 worked fine in our environment.

+## `tnsnames_cli`

+Create or update the tnsnames.ora file for Oracle Client installation.
+TNS entries are controlled by `node[:oracle][:tnsnames]` and `tnsnames.ora.erb` template.
+You can define the entry name and values for host, port and service_name.

 ## `get_version`